herebefrogs/deja-vu/README.md

 # Deja Vu

-My game entry for CGA Jam 2017 on the theme "History repeats", Deja Vu is a short game completable in the duration of Jupiter Adley's attention span. http://itch.io/jam/cga-jam
+My game entry for CGA Jam 2017 on the theme "History repeats", Deja Vu is a short game completable in the duration of Jupiter Hadley's attention span (1 minute). http://itch.io/jam/cga-jam

 # How to play